readme-oleh/protected-fix/docs/MRC & COMPLIANCE/privacy-policy.md

 ## WHO WE ARE

 Protected is a software company that works with Web Asset Owners to help them detect fraudulent behaviour in relation to digital advertising on their website, application, advertising media and other digital properties (“Digital Properties“).
 To do this Protected collects personal data on online users, through the Platform; all in order to help Web Asset Owners identify fraudulent and invalid activities .
-Reducing fraudulent and invalid activity increases faith in digital advertising.
-Protected, whilst part of the ad-tech eco-system, is not an advertising company.
+Reducing fraudulent and invalid activity increases faith in digital advertising.Protected, whilst part of the ad-tech eco-system, is not an advertising company.
 We do not share individual consumer profiles or buy, sell or targeted online advertising, and thus, our disclosure of personal data is very limited (as set out further in the section marked “Who we share personal data with”).

 ## What do we mean by personal data?